I am still maintaining a very tight bubble, consistently mindful to come to my next position with a Covid-free standard of Best Practice.

 I am fully able, prepared and well-practised to step forward into a live-in care position with rigorous safety in mind.

-As we are emerging into Phase 2, I am maintaining the same level of vigilance ensuring that I am able to come into a new household with a negative test, and with the highest standards of Covid-prevention care.
+Even now, as the vaccination program is picking up speed, I am maintaining the same level of vigilance ensuring that I am able to come into a new household with a negative test, and with the highest standards of Covid-prevention care.

 Masks & Gloves